nlbdev/mathml-guidelines/Nordic MathML Guidelines.md

 ## Quality assurance

 Automatic tools for MathML markup have tendencies to produce errors.
 A procedure for quality assurance should include searching for instances where the markup deviates from these guidelines.
 In addition to the Nordic EPUB validator, we recommend using [this online tool developed by Jan Martin Kvile at Statped](https://kvile.com/kvalidator/index.html).
-The searches can be modified by clicking the desired list item and editing the corresponding xpath query.
+The searches can be modified by clicking the desired list item and editing the corresponding xpath query or css selector.

 ## Resources